-Starting in June 2005, groups of merchants and retail associations filed a series of class action complaints alleging that Visa and Mastercard, as well as certain banks, including JPMorgan Chase Bank, conspired to set the price of credit and debit card interchange fees and enacted related rules in violation of antitrust laws.
-The cases were consolidated in the U.S. District Court for the Eastern District of New York (the "District Court").
+Groups of merchants and retail associations filed a series of class action complaints alleging that Visa and Mastercard, as well as certain banks, conspired to set the price of credit and debit card interchange fees and enacted related rules in violation of antitrust laws.
+In 2012, the parties initially settled the cases for a cash payment, but that settlement was reversed on appeal and remanded to the United States District Court for the Eastern District of New York (the "District Court").